 Starting from the City Hall (Rådhuset), walk down Vestergade and turn right into Jernbanegade.
 Here, you will find the Franciscan monastery (Gråbrødre Kloster), in the garden of which the writer often played as a child.
 The sculpture in the garden depicts Christian III.

-Right after that you pass the former Funen Art Gallery (Fyns Kunstmuseum) which now houses the exhibition Brandts 13.
+Right after that you pass the former Funen Art Gallery (Fyns Kunstmuseum).
 Odense Theatre is your next stop.
 Behind the theatre you will find The King’s Garden (Kongens Have) and Odense Castle, where former kings stayed when in Odense.
 Hans Christian Andersen’s mother worked for a while at the castle and, as a boy, Hans Christian Andersen played in the castle gardens with the crown prince, later Frederik VII.
 The castle is not open to the public.